 You took an oath as a healthcare professional to provide the highest quality of patient care possible.
 But what does it truly mean to be patient-centered?
 How can you practice patient-centered care?
 Why is patient-centered care important to desired health outcomes?

 Consumer collaboration isn’t a new concept.
-However, it is relatively fresh to the healthcare community.
-Senior Vice President of Consumer Partnerships for Commonwealth Care Alliance Melissa Karp, says if healthcare were “any other industry, we would have been out of business 100 years ago” because we’re just now starting to implement collaboration seriously and intentionally between care providers and patients.
+But it is relatively fresh to the healthcare community.
+Senior Vice President of Consumer Partnerships for Commonwealth Care Alliance Melissa Karp, says if healthcare were “any other industry, we would have been out of business 100 years ago” because we’re just now starting to implement collaboration seriously and intentionally between healthcare providers and patients.

 In 2014, the Henry Ford Health System was one of a handful of U.S. organizations that chose to participate in the groundbreaking research study to improve patient outcomes.
 From that study, the Henry Ford Patient Engaged Research Center (PERC) was born.